jorgejch/dex-arbitrage/STRATEGY.md

    - Use this data for performance analysis and system optimization.

 5. **Trigger Execution**:
-   - If a profitable opportunity is identified, the Python Controller calls the smart contract to execute the trade atomically.
+   - If a profitable opportunity is identified, the Controller calls the smart contract to execute the trade atomically.

 ### FlashLoanArbitrage.sol

-* The FlashLoanArbitrage.sol smart contract is the relay between the Python Controller and the DEX.
+* The FlashLoanArbitrage.sol smart contract is the relay between the Controller and the DEX.
 * It uses PancakeSwap v4 as the DEX, and the AAVE flash loan provider to borrow funds.
 * The smart contract is deployed on the Binance Smart Chain (BSC).
 * Profit is retained by the smart contract after repaying the flash loan.